artalogica/stretch_dex_teleop/README.md

 ## Stretch Data Collection with Main Camera

 ### Instructions for Running
 On the stretch terminal, run the command `python ar_collect.py `.
 When prompted, input what task you are collecting the information for.
-This will stored in a folder in `data`.
+This will create a folder in a folder called `data`.

 On the oculus quest, open the application called "arcapstone_cam"